Frame of Government of Pennsylvania: Frame of 1683

-The Frame of 1696 (Markham’s Frame)
+Frame of 1696 (Markham's Frame)

 Penn's charter was restored in 1694.
 Presumably, he intended his colonists to return to the Frame of 1683, as one of the conditions on which his charter was restored was that the colony should be under proprietary governance.
 William Markham, the lieutenant governor commissioned by Penn in 1694, ruled the colony imperialistically and acted aggressively towards the assembly.
 However, certain practical needs in the colony significantly changed the political structure and dramatically resulted in liberal governance in this period, which was reflected in the Frame of 1696 (also known as Markham's Frame).

 The assembly continued to make effort to further its power in the 1690s.
 In March 1695, David Lloyd, the chief spokesman of the Quakers, warned that there was no special virtue in returning to the Frame of 1683, and proposed a charter granting the Assembly a controlling role, including the sole power to initiate legislation.
 The council turned to support the shift of power from itself to the assembly in anticipation of a possible reestablishment of a royal government.
 The Quakers dominating the council understood that with Penn's charter under heavy attack by neighboring governors and English government officials, the reestablishment of royal government was "highly possible – even probable".
 In that situation, the Quakers found it necessary to invest the assembly with "the widest possible powers in advance of such a change".
 The council might be appointed by a royal governor and thus susceptible to a royal control.
 However, the assembly would always be elected.
 Outnumbering other factions, including the Anglicans, the Quakers believed that they would be able to dominate in the assembly.
 Thus, even if the Quakers lost their control over the council, they could still operate from the assembly to defend against a royal control.